 That’s why we believe in preparation beyond taking our certification courses, like creating a safe sleeping area and making sure your home is “babyproofed” as much as possible.

-We all may be aware of some of these choking hazards, but some are less obvious things that you may have not thought of before.
+We all may have an intuitive sense for some of these choking hazards, but there are many, less obvious things that you may have not considered before.